Jemoka/blag/content/posts/KBhprobability.md

 [probability]({{< relref "KBhprobability.md" >}}) of an event is the proportion of times the event occurs in many repeated trials.
 It is  "our belief that an event \\(E\\) occurs".

+"the probability of a outcome is a number between 0-1 which highlights how likely the outcome is likely to occur realtive to other outcomes"

 ## Frequentist Definition of Probability {#frequentist-definition-of-probability}